raakin34/Gesture-Controller-Project/README.md

-# Hand Gesture Controlled RC Car
+#🤖 Hand Gesture Controlled RC Car

 This project implements a hand-based gesture controller for a remote-control car using neural networks and calibration techniques to achieve low latency and high accuracy.
-It allows users to control the car’s movements through intuitive hand gestures, replacing traditional input methods and creating a more engaging and accessible experience.
+It enables users to control the car’s movements through intuitive hand gestures, replacing traditional input methods and creating a more engaging and accessible experience.

 The repository covers:

-Gathering requirements for gesture-based control
+✅ Gathering requirements for gesture-based control

-Designing and training a gesture recognition model
+✅ Designing and training a gesture recognition model

-Integrating the model with the RC car’s control system
+✅ Integrating the model with the RC car’s control system

-Evaluating performance, accuracy, and real-time responsiveness
+✅ Evaluating performance, accuracy, and real-time responsiveness

 This solution demonstrates how gesture recognition can be applied to real-world control systems, offering an interactive and futuristic way to operate devices.

-## Tools Used
+##🛠 Tools Used

 Python – Programming language for data processing, model training, and integration